 Lake Ashinoko 芦ノ湖

-A caldera lake with a palace, picture-perfect views and pirate ships
+A caldera lake with a lakeshore torii gate, picture-perfect views, and pirate ships

 Tucked away in the heart of Hakone is Ashinoko, a lake that formed in the caldera created after Mt.
 Hakone erupted 3,000 years ago.
 Famous for its impressive view of Mt.
 Fuji, which you can see on a clear day, Ashinoko is a must-see when visiting Hakone.